-- On your watch, open the Samsung Health app > Settings > Measurement > Blood oxygen during sleep > On.
+- On your watch, open the Samsung Health app > Settings > Blood oxygen during sleep > On.

-- On your phone, go to Samsung Health > Sleep > More options > Blood oxygen during sleep > On.
+- For other Galaxy watch models, go to Samsung Health > Sleep > More options > Blood oxygen during sleep > On.

 Set-up snore detection

-Samsung Health’s Snore Detection feature records and takes note of the sounds you make while sleeping.
-This feature uses your phone’s microphone, so you need to be near you when sleeping.
+Samsung Health’s Snore Detection feature records and notes the sounds you make while sleeping.
+This feature uses your phone’s microphone, so you must be near yourself when sleeping.

-Samsung advises users to place their phone’s microphone so it faces them and picks up any snoring, and identifies how long and how often they snore.
+Samsung advises users to place their phone’s microphone to face them, pick up any snoring, and identify how long and often they snore.

-The snoring detection feature is available for the Galaxy 4 watch users with the Samsung Health app version 6.18 and above, so you might need to update Samsung Health to see this setting.
+The snoring detection feature is available for the Wear OS 3 models, like the Galaxy Watch 4 or 5, that use the Samsung Health app version 6.18 and above, so you might need to update Samsung Health to see this setting.